Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 Q:

-According to the Notes and Instructions on completing Returns, I may have to provide personal particulars of persons who have made payments to or received payments from me.
+According to the Notes and Instructions to Profits Tax Return, I may have to provide personal particulars of persons who have made payments to or received payments from me.
 Would such disclosure be in breach of provisions in the Personal Data (Privacy) Ordinance?

 A: